 As sandboxed programs create new files or modify existing files, Sandboxie redirects these operations to act on paths that lead into the sandbox.
 If the sandboxed program was trying to create the file C:\NEW.TXT, it will be redirected to create instead (FileRootPath)\drive\C\NEW.TXT.

-If the sandboxed program was trying to create the file C:\Documents and Settings\joe\My Documents\NEW.TXT, it will be redirected to create (FileRootPath)\user\current\My Documents\NEW.TXT.
+If the sandboxed program was trying to create the file C:\Users\joe\Documents\NEW.TXT, it will be redirected to create (FileRootPath)\user\current\Documents\NEW.TXT.

-Files that are created or modified in or below profile (or home) folders, such as C:\Documents and Settings\joe (on Windows XP and earlier), or C:\Users\joe (on Windows Vista and later) are redirected into the sandboxed user\curent folder.
+Files that are created or modified in or below profile (or home) folders, such as C:\Users\joe (on Windows Vista and later) are redirected into the sandboxed user\current folder.

 Files that are created or modified in or below the generic (or All Users) profile, are redirected into the sandboxed user\all folder.

-Other files that don't match either of the above paths are redirected to the sandboxed drive\X folder, where X would be the drive in which the files was supposed to have been written.
+Other files that don't match either of the above paths are redirected to the sandboxed drive\X folder, where X would be the drive in which the files were supposed to have been written.

 Files that are created or modified on a remote network share are redirected into the sandboxed share\servername\sharename folder.